kronostechnologies/build/circleci/README.md

 The `--description` fpm option overrides.
 Default is the reponame provided by `CIRCLE_PROJECT_REPONAME`.

 ### DEPLOY_FILES
-The fpm argument overrides.
-You may specify the output path of a file by adding `=`.
-For example, `DEPLOY_FILES: src/file=.` will install the file `src/file` directly into the current directory defined by `DEPLOY_PREFIX`.
-Default is set to `.` which includes ALL file from the directory.
+Files that fpm will add to the package.
+By default, every file will be inside the `DEPLOY_PREFIX` folder.
+Howerver, you may specify another folder by adding `=` operator.
+For example, `DEPLOY_FILES: src/file=/etc/` will install the file `src/file` into `/etc/`.
+If `DEPLOY_FILES` is not specified, it defaults to `.` which includes ALL file from the directory of `DEPLOY_PREFIX`.

 ### DEPLOY_OTHER_OPTIONS
 Any additional options for fpm that are not included in this script may be specified by this environment variable.
 See https://github.com/jordansissel/fpm/wiki#usage for a complete list or `fpm --help`.